azman4/bestbuy-api-tests/README.md

 •	Delete any “node_modules” folder that may be present

-•	Open terminal and cd to the folder where repo is cloned
+•	Open terminal and cd to the e2e folder (Test folder)

 •	Run 'npm install' to install relevant dependencies from package.json.
 This will create a 'node_modules' folder within the framework structure